Robert Morris (financier)

 Facing a difficult financial situation in the ongoing Revolutionary War, in 1781 Congress established the position of Superintendent of Finance to oversee financial matters.
 Morris accepted appointment as Superintendent of Finance and also served as Agent of Marine, from which he controlled the Continental Navy.
-He helped provide supplies to the Continental Army under General George Washington, enabling, with the help of frequent collaborator Haym Salomon, Washington's decisive victory in the Battle of Yorktown.
+He helped provide supplies to the Continental Army under General George Washington, enabling, with the help of frequent collaborator Haym Salomon, the decisive victory in the Battle of Yorktown.
 Morris also reformed government contracting and established the Bank of North America, the first congressionally chartered national bank to operate in the United States.
 Morris believed that the national government would be unable to achieve financial stability without the power to levy taxes and tariffs, but he was unable to convince all thirteen states to agree to an amendment to the Articles of Confederation.
 Frustrated by the weakness of the national government, Morris resigned as Superintendent of Finance in 1784.
 Morris was elected to the American Philosophical Society in 1786.

 In 1787, Morris was selected as a delegate to the Philadelphia Convention, which wrote and proposed a new constitution for the United States.
 Morris rarely spoke during the convention, but the constitution produced by the convention reflected many of his ideas.
 Morris and his allies helped ensure that Pennsylvania ratified the new constitution, and the document was ratified by the requisite number of states by the end of 1788.
 The Pennsylvania legislature subsequently elected Morris as one of its two inaugural representatives in the United States Senate.
 Morris declined Washington's offer to serve as the nation's first Treasury Secretary, instead suggesting Alexander Hamilton for the position.
 In the Senate, Morris supported Hamilton's economic program and aligned with the Federalist Party.
 During and after his service in the Senate, Morris went deeply into debt through speculating on land, leading into the Panic of 1796–1797.
 Unable to pay his creditors, he was confined in the Prune Street debtors' apartment adjacent to Walnut Street Prison from 1798 to 1801.
 After being released from prison, he lived a quiet, private life in a modest home in Philadelphia until his death in 1806.